Gabry993/pointing-user-interface-hri/README.md

 # or, if you want to perform relloc
 DO_RELLOC=True docker-compose -f scenario_1_real.yaml up
 ```
-Start the interaction by pressing the metawear button as explained [before](#--interaction)
+Start the interaction by pressing the metawear button as explained [before](#interaction).